Reviews You Can Rely On

 Bum slides forward when reclining

 The Helinox Chair Zero is our favorite chair for ultralight luxury.
 It barely misses being the lightest chair of its kind, yet it's significantly more comfortable and stable than its lightweight counterparts.
-When sitting down in the Zero, we immediately noticed the back support provided by its shape and the stability of the legs that keep its wobble to a minimum for such a light chair.
+When sitting down in the Zero, we immediately noticed the back support provided by its shape and the stability of the legs, which kept its wobble to a minimum for such a light chair.

 The seat pocket isn't as deep as some, which left our legs feeling less supported and our bums sliding forward.
 You'll find yourself sitting rather low to the ground, so this might not be the chair for folks who have trouble getting up from a low crouch.
 That said, for those of you wondering who the heck would bring a chair backpacking in the first place, we think this is the product that might change your mind.
 For a higher seat option, we like the wide Big Agnes Skyline UL Stool.
 We also really liked the NEMO Moonlite Elite Reclining.